-The K32W041A/K32W041AM embeds flash for code and data storage.
+The JN5189 embeds flash for code and data storage.
 It is accessed through a flash controller that simplifies the use of the flash.

-- Embedded 640 KB of Flash, an additional 1 MB Data Flash is available on K32W041AM
+- JN5189 embeds a total of 640 KB of Flash, JN5188 a total of 320 KB

 - Flash sector is 512 bytes

 - 100 kcycles page endurance guaranteed

 - Software is provided to manage data storage in the flash and provides wear leveling features

 - Data retention 10 years